© 2019 Baptist Health. All Rights Reserved.

 True.
-IUDs are more than 99 percent effective at preventing pregnancy, compared to 92 to 97 percent for birth control pills.
+IUDs are more than 99% effective at preventing pregnancy, compared to 92% to 97% for birth control pills.
 It's easy to forget to take a birth control pill once in a while.
 But when an IUD is inserted, you don't need to think about using birth control every day or before every time you have sex.
 It's a "set it and forget it" method.

 True or false: An IUD can be removed any time you want to get pregnant.